SLiV9/the-romans-are-coming/README.md

 For more info about setting up WASM-4, see the [quickstart guide](https://wasm4.org/docs/getting-started/setup?code-lang=rust#quickstart).

+## Credits

+A game by Sander in 't Veld.

+Wreath pixel art on menu screen by [scribbles pixels](https://scrixels.tumblr.com/).

+Color palette based on [Painted Parchment 9 by skeddles](https://lospec.com/palette-list/painted-parchment-9).

 ## License

 This game was made by Sander in 't Veld.
 Its source code is made available to you under the MIT License, as specified in *LICENSE.txt*.